Change text size:

 Here at Patchwork Hub, we are determined to strive for equality for all and to integrate accessibility and disability inclusion into the future of work.

-Did you find this article on the Disability Rights movement interesting?
+Did you find this article on the Disability Rights Movement interesting?
 How will you continue to fight for equality and disability rights?

 Written by Adya Manoj